Krygin-D-A/RoomDb_relations/README.md

 # RoomDb_relations
+Krygin D.A.
+(Kryhin)
+Notepad.
-Android, Java, RoomDb with relations (One To One)
+Android, Java, RoomDb with relations (One To One).